rajasegar/daisyui-v3-to-v4-codemods/README.md

-# jarvis-codemods
+# daisyui-v3-to-v4-codemods

-A collection of codemods for generated using JARVIS
+A collection of codemods for upgrading DaisyUI from v3 to v4

 ## Usage

 To run a specific codemod from this project, you would run the following:

 ```
-npx jarvis-codemods <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
+npx daisyui-v3-to-v4-codemods <TRANSFORM NAME> path/of/files/ or/some**/*glob.js

 # or

-yarn global add jarvis-codemods
+yarn global add daisyui-v3-to-v4-codemods
-jarvis-codemods <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
+daisyui-v3-to-v4-codemods <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
 ```

 ## Local Usage